miguelgut/python-mongo-os-monitor/README.md

 # python-mongo-os-monitor

-Simple client for study purposes that of visual GUI on Python that generates reports of the monitoring script of Python.
+Simple client for study purposes of the visual GUI development with Python to generate reports of a Python monitoring script.